Go to top

 Introduction & Summary

-There appears to be well dated corroborating archaeoseismic evidence for an earthquake in ~142 BCE at Tel Ateret.
+There may be well dated corroborating archaeoseismic evidence for an earthquake in ~142 BCE at Tel Ateret.
 Paleoseismic evidence uncovered at several Dead Sea sites indicates that a powerful earthquake (or two) struck that area in the middle of the 2nd century BCE.
-Because an earthquake on the Phoenician coast seems too far away to have generated such thick and brecciated Dead Sea seismites, its seems that an earthquake couplet may be at play where a southern quake triggered a northern quake or vice-versa.
+Because an earthquake on the Phoenician coast seems too far away to have generated such thick and brecciated Dead Sea seismites, its seems that an earthquake couplet could be at play where a southern quake induced a northern quake or vice-versa.
 The seismites thicken towards the south and there is additional paleoseismic evidence from the Taybeh trench in the Araba suggesting an epicenter in the southern Dead Sea or the northern Araba.
+Mass transport deposits from the Gulf of Aqaba were also dated to around this time.

-It is possible that Dead Fish and Soldiers Quake and the Malalas Confusion Quake are the same event.
-The Seventeenth of Adar Quake could also be included.
-These possibilities are discussed below in the Textual Evidence section.
+It is possible that Dead Fish and Soldiers Quake, the Malalas Confusion Quake, the Seventeenth of Adar Quake and/or the Posidonius Quake could be the same event.
+Some of these possibilities are discussed below in the Conflation Possibilities entry in the Textual Evidence section.

 Josephus in The Jewish War Book 1 apparently discusses Diodotus Tryphon who he calls Trypho and a battle at Dor.